Astros vs. Yankees Player Props Betting Odds

-Player props can be found for Kyle Tucker and Gleyber Torres, among others, when the Houston Astros visit the New York Yankees at Yankee Stadium on Friday at 7:05 PM ET.
+Those looking to place a player prop wager can find odds on Kyle Tucker, Gleyber Torres and others in the Houston Astros-New York Yankees matchup at Yankee Stadium on Saturday at 1:05 PM ET.

 Bet on this matchup or its props with BetMGM!